 NO EXPECTATIONS!
 Is the first rule for vacationing on the cheap.
 We often travel last minute and basically by the seat of our pants so this rule works for us.
 The less you expect the less you have to have.
 Also, traveling in the off season helps too, but as I’ve learned hard to do with the little people & school.

-Now, that you’ve got your expectations in check, you need to create a Swagbucks account to earn cash back on your trip!
-Follow this link here to make your FREE account! http://www.swagbucks.com/refer/kaseyelizabeth
+Now, that you’ve got your expectations in check, you need to create a Rakuten account to earn cash back on your trip (and daily purchases to save money for your trip)!
+Follow this link here to make your FREE account!

-Several of the Disney resorts are on Priceline at discounted rates.
+Several of the Disney resorts are on Expedia at discounted rates (which you can get cash back on with Rakuten).
 We prefer the Omni Resort at Champions Gate or Disney’s Carrebean Beach Resort.
 Omni tens to be less crowded and is all around a top notch place to stay!
 The pool area has a water slide and a lazy river which the kids love.

 Regardless, search and find the hotel that suites your personal wants and needs while earning 10% back!
 One plus side to staying inside Disney is the meal plan, staying at Omni you forfite that.
 However, you can save money by eating at McDonald’s, Wendy’s and other fast food places this way.